 SWD claim that the forest adjacent to SORC is too small for Tiger and thought he would “survive better in the wild”.

-Or does the real problem lie in the fact there are already dominant males around SORC and SWD wanted to avoid more PR disasters, especially after a tourist was attacked there by a “problem” orangutan two years ago?
+Or does the real problem lie in the fact there are already dominant males around SORC and SWD wanted to avoid more PR disasters, especially after a tourist was attacked there by a “problem” orangutan in 2017?

-Several Malaysian conservationists have expressed their opinion to us and allege that SWD was merely getting rid of an orangutan now too big and dangerous to handle.
+Several Malaysian conservationists have expressed their opinion to us and allege that SWD was merely getting rid of an habituated orangutan now too big and dangerous to handle, no thanks to the unethical and unsustainable tourism and volunteering practices at SORC.

 Going back to the subject of PRM, it is a gruelling task to trail an adult orangutan male as he travels far and wide in the wild.

 However, if there is no PRM made and lack of information on Tiger’s survivability after release, this orangutan’s move to Tabin in October cannot be called a conservation success.
-Instead it now looks like it was an embarrassing failure.
+In fact it now looks like it was an embarrassing failure.

-This is a public relations practice by the SWD, which has shown no interest in transparency in our private communications with it, despite a new government.
+This is a public relations practice by the SWD, which has shown no interest in transparency in our private communications with it, despite a new government coming to power.

 The SWD knew what it was doing and thus could be accused of deliberately misleading Malaysians on what orangutan conservation really looks like.

-This greenwashing needs to stop and we urge the public to demand the SWD to be transparent on Tiger’s future.
+This greenwashing needs to stop and we demand the SWD to be transparent on Tiger’s future.